 Inmate Charged With Assault And Possession Of Contraband

-SCRANTON - The United States Attorney’s Office for the Middle District of Pennsylvania announced today that Johnny Biggs, age 37, inmate at United States Penitentiary, Canaan, was indicted on November 15, 2016, by a federal grand jury for possession of a dangerous weapon and possession of contraband.
+SCRANTON - The United States Attorney’s Office for the Middle District of Pennsylvania announced that Turhan Jessamy, age 30, an inmate at the United States Penitentiary Canaan (USP Canaan), was indicted by a federal grand jury on June 4, 2019, for assault and possession of a weapon.

-The case was investigated by the Federal Bureau of Investigation and officers at USP Canaan.
-The case is being prosecuted by Assistant United States Attorney Sean A. Camoni.
+The investigation was conducted by agents of the Federal Bureau of Investigation and officers at USP Canaan.
+Assistant United States Attorney Alisan V. Martin is prosecuting the case.

 Indictments are only allegations.
 All persons charged are presumed to be innocent unless and until found guilty in court.

 A sentence following a finding of guilt is imposed by the Judge after consideration of the applicable federal sentencing statutes and the Federal Sentencing Guidelines.